Definition & Disambiguation

 Why This Problem Is Urgent Now

 Agentic AI systems — frameworks like OpenClaw, multi-agent systems built on MCP and A2A protocols, and enterprise copilots with tool access — are being piloted and deployed today.
-Most deployments have no runtime security layer.
+Most deployments have no runtime control plane and still couple model reasoning directly to tool execution.

 The attack vectors are not theoretical.
 They have been demonstrated in the wild: